 3. Pick indoor outdoor plants

-Plants are a quick fix for linking living rooms and kitchens to balconies and patios.
+Link living rooms and kitchens to balconies and patios with plants that look and feel as good outdoors as they do indoors.
 Place large-leafed house plants by French doors or windows overlooking gardens and put garden plants in complementing pots just outside to create a seamless connection between indoors and out.

 4. Create a focal point in an indoor outdoor living space